rtzbyte/pms-api/source/index.html.md

 ## Retrieve Reservation API

 Retrieve a list of reservations for a property.
+Note that it is possible for a reservation to have multiple roomReservations (if it is listed in multiple properties)

 '/reservations/get/v1?id=6719&hotelId=2527055&auth_token=<token>'